Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 These drugs do everything from help the body get rid of excess sodium and water to reducing the heart’s workload and output of blood.
 Also, many of these drugs work by relaxing the blood vessels to lower blood pressure.

 It is no secret that prescribed medication have negative consequences for all patients.
-The carcinogenic chemicals found in valsartan and losartan at an increased risk for certain cancers and liver damage.
+The carcinogenic chemicals found in valsartan at an increased risk for certain cancers and liver damage.
 If you take heart medication, the FDA advises several steps if you take one of the recalled medications.

 - First, don’t just stop taking your medication.
 High blood pressure medications treat extremely serious conditions.